Remember The Women/Dresses of Sorrow

 Timeline

-Remember the Women was coordinated by Lisa and Emma from AWE, who supervised students at Hunter TAFE to organise an exhibition of the dresses at TAFE.
+Remember the Women was coordinated by Lisa Ronneberg and Emma Giles, who supervised students at Hunter TAFE to organise an exhibition of the dresses at TAFE.
 The dresses were presented with the statement: “These women mattered.
 These women were loved.
-These women will not be forgotten.
+These women will not be forgotten.”

 The project was led by Warlga Ngurra Women’s and Children’s Refuge, and the dresses were again displayed at Walk A Mile Koori Style.
 The decision was made to stop making new dresses and organisers began a conversation about how to store them.